laravel/docs/queues.md

         $podcast->publish();
     });

-Using the `catch` method, you may provide a Closure that should be executed if the queued Closure fails to complete successfully after exhausting all of your queue's configured retry attempts:
+Using the `catch` method, you may provide a closure that should be executed if the queued closure fails to complete successfully after exhausting all of your queue's configured retry attempts:

     use Throwable;